Updated: Apr 13

 A multi-tenant intercom lets visitors search a directory of tenants and place a call to their individual apartment unit.
-With a video-capable multi-tenant system the tenant and visitor can see and speak with each other before access is granted.
+Video-capable multi tenant intercom systems allow the tenant and visitor to see and speak with each other before access is granted.

 Wired vs. wireless

 A wired intercom system uses wiring to connect the front entrance intercom with individual units in each apartment.
 When visitors use the front entrance intercom, a signal is relayed through the internal wiring to the corresponding unit, and tenants can respond and open the door via the unit in their apartment.
 Because the apartment unit is wired to the front entrance, tenants can only receive these calls when they are in their apartment.